Jolie123-si/404-Employees-Not-Found-Until-You-Select-/README.md

 ---

-## 🥇 Rank and Dense Rank by Salary
+## 🥇 Rank and Dense Rank by Salary.

 ```sql
 SELECT